Barbara Laker

 Barbara Laker is an American journalist for the Philadelphia Daily News.
-She won with Wendy Ruderman the 2010 Pulitzer Prize for Investigative Reporting.
+With Wendy Ruderman, she won the 2010 Pulitzer Prize for Investigative Reporting.

-Life
+Early life and education

-She grew up in Kent, England.
+Laker grew up in Kent, England.

-She immigrated when she was 12.
+She immigrated to the United States when she was 12.

-She graduated from Missouri School of Journalism with a BJ in 1979.
+She graduated from the Missouri School of Journalism with a BJ in 1979.

+Career

-She worked for the Clearwater Sun, the Atlanta Journal-Constitution, the Dallas Times-Herald, and the Seattle Post-Intelligencer.
+In 1993, Laker joined the staff of the Philadelphia Daily News as a general assignment reporter.
+She has also worked for the Clearwater Sun, the Atlanta Journal-Constitution, the Dallas Times-Herald, and the Seattle Post-Intelligencer.

-The "Tainted Justice" series, brought about an FBI / Philadelphia Police internal affairs investigation.
+Laker's "Tainted Justice" series brought about an FBI / Philadelphia Police internal affairs investigation.